Jingulu language

 Jingulu, also spelt Djingili, is an Australian language spoken by the Jingili people in the Northern Territory of Australia, historically around the township of Elliot.
-The language is one of several languages of the West Barkly family.
+The language is an isolate branch of the Mirndi languages.

 The Jingulu have (or had) a well-developed signed form of their language.

 Background and location

 Other languages spoken in the West Barkly family include Wambaya, Gudanji, Binbinka, and Ngarnka.
 When the Mudburra people arrived to the region where the Jingili live, a cultural fusion group arose named Kuwarrangu, while the Jingilu and Mudburra cultures still remained separate.
 Based on geographical proximity, the Jingili and other ethnic groups have related languages with common vocabulary.

 Jingulu was historically spoken around the township of Elliot.

 Speakers and status

 Jingulu has an Ethnologue classification of moribund, meaning that it is an endangered language, with only between 10 and 15 speakers in 1997,[4] the youngest being in the fifties.
 An additional 20 people had some command of it.
 However, it was not used in daily communication which instead was conducted in either English or Kriol.
 In 2019 approximately five people still spoke the language, including Stuart Joel Nuggett, who has recorded music in Jingulu.
 The remaining speakers are elderly.